Bartozzz/queue-promise/README.md

 #### **public** `.started`

-Whether the queue has been started or not.
+Whether the queue is running.

 #### **public** `.stopped`

-Whether the queue has been forced to stop.
+Whether the queue has been forced to stop by calling `Queue.stop`.

 #### **public** `.isEmpty`